 Visa is introducing an authorization requirement for return transactions (also known as a cardholder refund).
 Authorizing a return enables the card issuer to validate the cardholder account, decline potentially fraudulent cards, and minimize chargebacks if the account does not exist or is closed.
-The return authorization message is intended to improve the return process, reduce return inquiries and improve the customer experience for cardholders by enabling them to view a credit/return on their online banking account/statement in real time and receive other services from the card issuer such as text alerts.
+The return authorization message is intended to improve the return process, reduce return inquiries and improve the customer experience for cardholders by enabling them to view a credit/return on their online banking account/statement in real-time and receive other services from the card issuer such as text alerts.

 All POS devices/systems will need to be updated to support authorizations for Visa Credits.
-Customers using our gateway or using a terminal with auto-download enabled will update automatically.
+Customers using our Gateway or using a terminal with auto-download enabled will update automatically.

-Customers with terminals who do not update automatically or who are using a third-party solution may require an update.
+Customers with terminals that do not update automatically or who are using a third-party solution may require an update.
 If your terminal requires an update, we will be contacting you in the coming months to complete this process.

 Visa Forced Post Transactions

 Visa introduced a new set of requirements for forced post transactions in January.
-Forced post transactions are defined as sale or credit transaction settled with a manually entered authorization code.
+Forced post transactions are defined as sale or credit transactions settled with a manually entered authorization code.
 Visa mandate 0030120 requires acquirers to implement a compliance process.
 The mandate indicates we must restrict the ability to process forced post transactions without prior approval clearance, create a review process for these requests and monitor this program to ensure compliance.
-To plan for this change, we are reviewing all merchant accounts which process forced post transactions during the normal course of business to determine pre-approval.
+To plan for this change, we are reviewing all merchant accounts that process forced post transactions during the normal course of business to determine pre-approval.